-- The Middle, Aqueous Layer (produced by the Lacrimal glands which are located on the upper and outer side of your eye socket).
-This is the real Tear Film if you may and contains all of the chemicals and nutrients that are needed for the ocular health and safety.
+- The Middle, Aqueous Layer (produced by the Lacrimal glands which are located on the upper and outer side of your eye socket) is the real Tear Film and contains all of the chemicals and nutrients that are needed for ocular health and vitality.

-- The Outermost, Lipid layer (produced by the Meibomian glands which are arranged along the eyelid margins vertically in rows like “Tooth Paste Tubes” with their “Mouths” opening at the lid margin close to the eye lashes.
-This layer actually provides surface tension to the tear film and hence maintains its vertical distribution on the eye despite gravity.
+- The Outermost, Lipid layer (produced by the Meibomian glands) which are arranged along the eyelid margins vertically in rows like “Tooth Paste Tubes” with their “Mouths” opening at the lid margin (close to the eye lashes) actually provides surface tension to the tear film and hence maintains its vertical distribution on the eye despite gravity.

 - The tear film is actually dependent on the nerve sensation of the cornea (that is why people have Dry eyes following a certain kind of Lasik surgery where the nerves get cut during surgery) and inflammatory cycles related to allergy, infections etc.